 - 4 cups spring mix blend

-- 2 Granny Smith apples sliced into small wedges
+- 2 medium Granny Smith apples or one large, sliced

 - 1 cup walnut halves